Talend/component-runtime/sample-parent/sample-features/checkpoint-runner/README.md

                              (default: ./)
 ```

-### Plugin artifact
+## Plugin artifact
 There are two ways to run the checkpoint runner with a specific plugin artifact:
 - Using the `--gav` option to specify the GAV of the plugin artifact.
     Syntax:  `groupId:artifactId:version[:packaging[:classifier]]`

 - Using the `--jar` option to specify the path to the plugin artifact.
     Syntax:  `/path/to/plugin.jar`

-IMPORTANT: You cannot use both options at the same time.
+⚠️ You cannot use both options at the same time.

+## Execution examples
-### Run checkpoint with default behavior
+### Run checkpoint connector with default behavior
 `java -jar target/checkpoint-1.80.0-SNAPSHOT.jar checkpoint`

 ```bash